Key insights

 The health care landscape is complicated, but working closely with a CLA advisor can help you make more informed financial and organizational decisions.
 You can also stay up to date by subscribing to CLA resources and our Health Care Innovations and Insights blog.

-CMS proposes that for SCH applications received on or after October 1, 2023, where (1) a hospital’s SCH approval is dependent on its merger with another nearby hospital, and (2) the hospital meets the other SCH classification requirements, the SCH classification and payment adjustment would be effective as of the effective date of the approved merger if the Medicare administrative contractor (MAC) receives the complete application within 90 days of CMS’ written notification to the hospital of the approval of the merger.
+CMS finalizes that for SCH applications received on or after October 1, 2023, where (1) a hospital’s SCH approval is dependent on its merger with another nearby hospital, and (2) the hospital meets the other SCH classification requirements, the SCH classification and payment adjustment would be effective as of the effective date of the approved merger if the Medicare administrative contractor (MAC) receives the complete application within 90 days of CMS’ written notification to the hospital of the approval of the merger.

 If the MAC does not receive the complete application within 90 days of CMS’ written notification of the merger approval, SCH classification would be effective as of the date the MAC receives the complete application.